Should You Shave Your Face Before or After a Shower

 Make sure to double-check your usual shaving cream or gel to verify whether it is appropriate for use on wet skin.
 If not, you will probably need to find an alternate product.

-Using shaving cream will give you the best results but, in a pinch, you can use body soap to provide a lubricating layer to protect your skin from the razor blade.
+Using shaving cream will give you the best results but, in a pinch, you can use body soap instead of shave cream to provide lubrication and protection to your skin from the razor blade.

 Some lucky bucks with naturally soft facial hair and less sensitive skin can shave with just water, but most guys need to use a lubricating product to reduce the risk of nicks and irritation.